Major smartphone manufacturer LG exits business

 It plans to wind down operations by the end of July, while unsold inventory will still be available for sale.

-LG recently showcasing exciting and innovative products like the foldable LG Wing and the LG Rollable.
+LG recently showcased exciting and innovative products like the foldable LG Wing and the LG Rollable.
 It also previously partnered with Google to manufacturer the iconic smartphones in the Nexus lineup as well as the Google Pixel 2 XL.
 While the company had earlier stated that they would launch the LG Rollable sometime this year, those plans are probably shelved now.

 Rumours of LG’s closure have been going on for months.
 “Since the competition in the global market for mobile devices is getting fiercer, it is about time for LG to make a cold judgment and the best choice,” an LG official said in a statement to The Korea Herald back in January.
 Around 60% of the employees in this division will be moved to other units, the statement added.
 According to earlier reports, Google, Facebook, Volkwagen, and Vietnam’s Bin Group were potential buyers but these talks didn’t make much headway.